masamiy/DataStoryTelling/content/3-Power-of-story.md

 ### Biases to be aware of - Confirmation bias
-We tend to interpret information as confirmation of our existing beliefs and/or ideas.
+It is a challenge to interpret information in an unbiased way as we tend to interpret information as confirmation of our existing beliefs and/or ideas.
 It is called "confirmation bias".
-So, it is a challenge to interpret information in an unbiased way.
 How can we convince others with your story then?
 {% include figure.html img="biases.png" alt="Biases to be aware of" caption="Biases to be aware of" width="70%" %}

 #### How to challenge bias?